 South Florida State Hospital Doctoral Psychology Internship Program

 South Florida State Hospital, a 350 bed state psychiatric hospital, has an internship program that is accredited by the American Psychological Association (APA), and is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 The accreditation status of this program can be obtained from the APA Office of Program Consultation & Accreditation, 750 First Street NE, Washington, DC, 20002-4242, (202) 336-5979 and at its website: www.apa.org/ed/accreditation.
 The internship training program provides a unique opportunity to gain practical experience in assessment and intervention with a diverse patient population.
 Goals include increasing awareness of and sensitivity to the cultural, social and psychological needs of special populations and learning to adapt traditional modalities while receiving direct supervision and formal didactic training.
 The facility provides treatment using a multidisciplinary psychiatric rehabilitation model based on a philosophy of Illness Management & Recovery.
-The intern functions broadly as a clinical practitioner, however, experience with specialized behavior plans, cognitive assessment, and forensic assessment and treatment is also provided.
-In addition, interns will participate in each of the three following rotations: (1) Forensic (2) Assessment and (3) Specialized Behavior Planning.
+The South Florida State Hospital internship offers two distinct tracks to interns.
+A Clinical Track is completed by two interns, and it includes two six-month rotations: Psychological Evaluation and Behavior Assessment & Consultation.
+There is a separate 12-month Clinical Forensic Track for applicants interested in focusing on forensic psychology issues.
+Independently of the track, all interns will have the opportunity to build skills in the areas of forensics, psychological assessment, and behavior assessment and consultation, as they complete a core curriculum in clinical practice.
+Interns will also participate in multidisciplinary treatment team meetings.

 - Replacement facility completed on schedule and within budget